Reed Island State Park

 Reed Island State Park is a public recreation area on the Columbia River 3 mi east of Washougal in Clark County, Washington.
 The state park comprises 510 acre Reed island and is only accessible by boat.
-The island, which is part of the Columbia River Water Trail, has primitive camping and picnicking areas.
+The island was given to the state by the family of Secretary of State Sam Reed in 1954.
+It is part of the Columbia River Water Trail and has primitive camping and picnicking areas.